ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

   `lib<arch>`, `include`, etc. directories

 * `/etc` contains host-specific system-wide configuration files.
-According to UNIX lore, "etc" *does not* stand for "etcetera," and is pronounced "etsy" or sometimes "ee-tee-cee"
+According to UNIX lore, "etc" *does not* stand for "et cetera," and is pronounced "etsy" or sometimes "ee-tee-see"

 * `/opt` contains optional software packages accessible to all users on a system

-* `/media` contains mount points for removable media like CD-ROMs.
-In some UNIX versions, `/media` also contains mount points for temporary storage devices such as USB drives

-* `/mnt` contains mount points for temporary storage devices such as USB drives.
-In some UNIX versions, these appear in `/media` instead

 ### User Home Directories